 The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

-In 容疑者Xの献身 yōgisha ekkusu no kenshin ('The Devotion of Suspect X') by Higashino Keigo (東野圭吾), the protagonist, Ishigami Tetsuya (石神哲哉), sends threatening letters to his neighbour Hanaoka Yasuko (花岡靖子) in which he deliberately adopts the persona of an obsessive stalker.
+In 容疑者Xの献身 yōgisha ekkusu no kenshin ('The Devotion of Suspect X') by Higashino Keigo (東野圭吾), the protagonist, Ishigami Tetsuya (石神哲哉), sends threatening letters to his neighbour Hanaoka Yasuko (花岡靖子).

 The letters are part of an elaborate scheme by Ishigami to distract police attention from Yasuko and her daughter after they unintentionally murder Yasuko's abusive ex-husband.
-The content of the four letters quoted in the book is unexpected and jolting and their style is odd and unnatural.
+The letters come at an important juncture, towards the end of the book, and help change the reader's impression of Ishigami as a genius who is totally in control to that of an obsessive, socially deviant stalker.
+The content of the four letters is unexpected and jolting and their style is odd and unnatural.

 Here I want to look at the contribution of the language and style of the letters to Ishigami's chosen persona.